Neeraj319/SchoolManagemetApp/README.md

  - teacher can give assigment to the students with its due date
  - create announcement (public or custom in custom you can make a announcemnt to a particular class)
  - students can submmit the assigment within its due date
- - students can open discussion onn a particular subject and others can answer to it
+ - students can open discussion on a particular subject and others can answer to it
  - students and teacher have to login to acess the app